dukeboard/kevoree-modeling-framework/gpce2013-experiment/README.md

 #Kevoree JS collaborative editor demo

 ### 1.Requirements
-You need to have (a recent version of) nodeJS installed on your machine.
+You need to have nodeJS installed on your machine.
+Version 0.10.10 or higher is recommended.
 Please check that the command `node` is available in a Terminal console.

-		nodeJS (node,npm)
+To check the version of Node on Linux, type:

+	nodejs --version

 If you are running a linux, you can install Node as follows:

 	sudo add-apt-repository ppa:chris-lea/node.js
 	sudo apt-get update
-	sudo apt-get install nodejs npm
+	sudo apt-get install nodejs

 ### 2.Download and Install